serenity-is/docs/api/dotnet/Serenity.Net.Services/Serenity.Data/IIdRow.md

 # IIdRow interface
 **namespace:** *[Serenity.Data](../README.md#serenity.data-namespace)*   **assembly**: *[Serenity.Net.Services](../README.md)*

-Basic interface for rows that has an ID field.
-You should put [IdProperty] attribute to corresponding field.
+Basic interface for rows that have an ID field.
+You should put the [IdProperty] attribute on the corresponding field.

 ```csharp
 public interface IIdRow : IRow